founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 LIMIT 50;
 ```

-**Expected output interpretation:** Ranking of staff by revenue generated per hour — best interpreted with caution (influence of shift assignments and role differences).
+**Output interpretation:** Ranking of staff by revenue generated per hour — best interpreted with caution (influence of shift assignments and role differences).

 ---